chriskolb/SDDR-Species/README.md

 - **`bayes-hopt-multi-class.R`** (runtime: **several days** on LEQR server)

-This script performs Bayesian Hyperparameter Optimization for all three predictor types in the multi-class modeling approach using a Multinoulli distribution to model the label powerset of the response labels.
+This script performs Bayesian Hyperparameter Optimization for all three predictor types in the multi-class modeling approach using a Multinoulli distribution to model the vector-valued response, with a distinct class for each element in the label powerset of the response labels.
 Subsequently, the models are estimated ten times to produce the final results.
-The folder `multi-class-model` contains the resulting `ParBayesianOptimization` objects and performance results, i.e. the respective AUC and Brier scores.
+The folder `multi-class-model` contains the resulting `ParBayesianOptimization` objects and performance metrics (AUC and Brier score).
 Also runs for several days.

 - **`bayes-hopt-multivariate.R`** (runtime: **several days** on LEQR server)